Flackozi/flackozi.github.io/_pages/about.md

 ======
 In this website, I will be mainly sharing things I am learning in my free time.

--System desisgn
+- System design
--Machine learning
+- Machine learning
--and more
+- and more

 All this resources are mainly for my own learning, but I figured It’d be good to share them in the public.
 In this way, I have something to keep myself in check and I can get some nice discussions going with interesting people.